-Through their interregional processes, the New York Independent System Operator (NYISO), ISO New England (ISO-NE), and PJM must identify and resolve planning issues with potential interregional impacts, consistent with North American Electric Reliability Corporation (NERC) reliability requirements and other applicable state, regional, and local reliability criteria.1 Interconnections with neighboring systems provide opportunities for the exchange of capacity and energy, and tie lines facilitate access to a diversity of resources and potential economic opportunities for energy exchange.2 In its Order No. 1000, the Federal Energy Regulatory Commission (FERC) emphasized the importance of implementing processes for identifying and quantifying the potential benefits and other impacts of interregional transmission projects and system reinforcements and coordinating the planning of the interconnected system.3
+Through their interregional processes, the NYISO, ISO New England (ISO-NE), and PJM must identify and resolve planning issues with potential interregional impacts, consistent with NERC reliability requirements and other applicable state, regional, and local reliability criteria.2 Interconnections with neighboring systems provide opportunities for the exchange of capacity and energy, and tie lines facilitate access to a diversity of resources and potential economic opportunities for energy exchange.3

-PJM, ISO-NE, and NYISO participate in numerous national and interregional planning activities with NERC and its regional entities-the Northeast Power Coordinating Council (NPCC), the SERC Reliability Corporation (SERC) and ReliabilityFirst Corporation (RFC)-and other balancing authority areas in the United States and Canada.4 The three entities proactively coordinate planning activities, such as interconnection and transmission studies, and work closely with each other as needed to conduct interregional reliability and production cost studies.
-The three Independent System Operators/Regional Transmission Organizations (ISO/RTOs) also coordinate system planning studies with neighboring systems across the Eastern Interconnection, and they participate in the Eastern Interconnection Planning Collaborative (EIPC).5 The aim of these coordinated planning efforts is to enhance the widespread reliability and efficiency of the interregional electric power system.
+PJM, ISO-NE, and NYISO participate in numerous national and interregional planning activities with NERC and its regional entities-the Northeast Power Coordinating Council (NPCC), the SERC Reliability Corporation (SERC) and Reliability First Corporation (RFC)-and other balancing authority areas in the United States and Canada.4 The three entities proactively coordinate planning activities, such as interconnection and transmission studies, and work closely with each other as needed to conduct interregional reliability and production cost studies.
+The three Independent System Operators/Regional Transmission Organizations (ISOs/RTOs) also coordinate system planning studies with neighboring systems across the Eastern Interconnection, and they participate in the Eastern Interconnection Planning Collaborative (EIPC).5 The aim of these coordinated planning efforts is to enhance the widespread reliability and efficiency of the interregional electric power system.

-PJM, ISO-NE, and NYISO follow the Amended and Restated Northeastern ISO/RTO Planning Coordination Protocol (Amended Planning Protocol) to enhance the coordination of their planning activities and address interregional planning issues.6 To implement the original protocol (effective
+PJM, ISO-NE, and NYISO follow the Amended and Restated Northeastern ISO/RTO Planning Coordination Protocol (Amended Planning Protocol) to enhance the coordination of their planning activities and address interregional planning issues.6 To implement the original protocol (effective in 2004), the group formed the Joint ISO/RTO Planning Committee (JIPC) and the Interregional Planning Stakeholder Advisory Committee (IPSAC) open stakeholder group.7 Through the open